aozorahime/aozorahime.github.io/_pages/about.md

   - /about.html
 ---

 Currently a doctoral student at Kumamoto University.
 My current research interests are graph representation learning, language models and IoT.
 Previously, I worked on data mining and natural language processing.
 My biggest dream I wanna be a researcher with a mission to contribute knowledge to society (common motive, I guess 🙃).
 Meanwhile, I have been dreaming since I was a kid.
 I love studying and can't stop my curious thinking.
-I also have a loT of hobbies, such as outdoor activities and art.
+I also have a lot of hobbies, such as outdoor activities and art.
 Weird combination of hobbies, but I enjoy it 🥸

+I dedicate this personal website to share my ideas, research, books or opinions ranging from my expertise to life 💫